michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 REQUIRED MATERIALS

-Before class starts, prepare
+Before class starts, prepare **all** of these materials:
-**all** of these materials as well as a clear, well-lit space to work.

 - Electronics kit
 - Laptop on which you have permission to install software
 - Laptop charger
 - A notebook or sketchbook for taking notes and drawing ideas, even if you take notes on your laptop
+- A clear, well-lit space to work

 Required and suggested readings will be provided as PDFs on the course site – there is no required textbook.